THE “RECOVERY PROTOCOL” BREAKTHROUGH

 Medically defined, “medication resistance” (medication failure) is acknowledged when, at minimum, at least two or more medications, at a prescribed dose, for a specified diagnosis and duration, have been employed multiple times but are not achieving the desired outcomes.

-Medication Resistance is Psychiatry’s Silent Epidemic.
+-Medication Resistance is Psychiatry’s Silent Epidemic.

 From The Journal Molecular Psychiatry, Pub.
 July 13th, 2021, states that in the US, for example, poor treatment response reportedly ranges widely from 20-60 percent of the population receiving psychiatric treatment with medications.
 Do you feel you belong to this camp?